datacraft-dsc/DEPs/6/README.md

 ## Exclusions

-* This OEP does not prescribe the exact type of compute services offered.
+* This DEP does not prescribe the exact type of compute services offered.
 It is open to service provider implementations to define them, providing that they conform with this API specification
-* This OEP does not cover service discovery.
+* This DEP does not cover service discovery.
-* This OEP does not describe subscribable services, such as access to a dashboard for a fixed time period.
+* This DEP does not describe subscribable services, such as access to a dashboard for a fixed time period.
-* This OEP does not describe details of installation of the service and/or its dependencies.
+* This DEP does not describe details of installation of the service and/or its dependencies.

-This specification is based on [Ocean Protocol technical whitepaper](https://github.com/oceanprotocol/whitepaper), [3/ARCH](../3/README.md), [4/KEEPER](../4/README.md) and [5/AGENT](../5/README.md).

 <a name="change-process"></a>